-- 1. Determine the total capacity of the public water system through engineering analyses that use historical data or other guidelines or parameters accepted by the engineering profession and, upon request, submit documentation of that capacity to the [health authority]Division or the appropriate district board of health.
-When analyzing the total capacity of the public water system with regard to requirements for maximum day demand, only the alternative pumping capacity and the storage capacity of the public water system may be considered as sources of supply. - 2.
-When assessing the total capacity of the public water system and the need for water projects to meet future commitments, use a network hydraulic analysis of the public water system.
+- 2. When assessing the total capacity of the public water system and the need for water projects to meet future commitments, use a network hydraulic analysis of the public water system.
 The analysis must be prepared by an engineer. - 3.
-Prepare a plan for the timely completion of any water projects required to meet the anticipated needs of developers of property within the area of service of the public water system and, upon request, provide a copy of the plan to the [health authority] Division or the appropriate district board of health. - 4.
+Prepare a plan for the timely completion of any water projects required to meet the anticipated needs of developers of property within the area of service of the public water system and, upon request, provide a copy of the plan to the Division or the appropriate district board of health. [authority.] - 4.
 Maintain: - (a) A current list of the users of the public water system. - (b) A copy of each pending acknowledgment of water service it has issued. - 5.
-Provide to the [health authority] Division or the appropriate district board of health, upon request and at no charge, any data, technical information or engineering analyses or reports necessary to determine the acceptability of any technologies, processes, products, facilities or materials associated with the design, construction, operation or maintenance of the public water system.

-NAC 445A.66735 New systems: Capacity for development and treatment of water.
-(NRS 445A.860)

-1. A supplier of water for a new public water system shall ensure that, except as otherwise justified by an engineer and approved by the [health authority]Division or the appropriate district board of health pursuant to subsection 2, the public water system's capacity for the development and treatment of water, whether surface water or groundwater, or both, is sufficient to provide, when the demand for water in the area of service of the system is:
+Provide to the Division or the appropriate district board of health, [authority,] upon request and at no charge, any data, technical information or engineering analyses or reports necessary to determine the acceptability of any technologies, processes, products, facilities or materials associated with the design, construction, operation or maintenance of the public water system. - Sec.
+75. NAC 445A.66735 is hereby amended to read as follows: - 445A.66735 1.
+A supplier of water for a new public water system shall ensure that, except as otherwise justified by an engineer and approved by the Division or the appropriate districtboard of health [authority] pursuant to subsection 2, the public water system's capacity for the development and treatment of water, whether surface water or groundwater, or both, is sufficient to provide, when the demand for water in the area of service of the system is:

 - (a) Not more than 100 residential equivalents, at least 2 gallons per minute per residential equivalent for metered systems and 2.5 gallons per minute per residential equivalent for unmetered systems. - (b) More than 100 but not more than 250 residential equivalents, at least 1.5 gallons per minute per residential equivalent for metered systems and 2 gallons per minute per residential equivalent for unmetered systems. - (c) More than 250 but not more than 500 residential equivalents, at least 1.2 gallons per minute per residential equivalent for metered systems and 1.7 gallons per minute per residential equivalent for unmetered systems. - (d) More than 500 residential equivalents, at least 1 gallon per minute per residential equivalent for metered systems and 1.5 gallons per minute per residential equivalent for unmetered systems. - 2.
-The [health authority] Division or the appropriate district board of health may, after evaluation on a case-by-case basis, revise the minimum requirements set forth in subsection 1 when an area of service involves unique circumstances or applications of water, including an area of service that contains mines or large residential lots or has extraordinary industrial, institutional, commercial or other nonresidential needs.
+The Division or the appropriate district board of health [authority] may, after evaluation on a case-by-case basis, revise the minimum requirements set forth in subsection 1 when an area of service involves unique circumstances or applications of water, including an area of service that contains mines or large residential lots or has extraordinary industrial, institutional, commercial or other nonresidential needs.

-NAC 445A.6674 Storage capacity.
-(NRS 445A.860) Except as otherwise provided in NAC 445A.66755:
+445A.6674 Except as otherwise provided in NAC 445A.66755: